 This helper method takes 3 parameters a status instance, an optional text and optional html options.
 We expect the options to be a hash so that we can generate html attributes from it.
 Helpers allow you to group pieces of functionality together that require more code than just some html generation.

-7.
+7.6 Summary

-In this chapter we took a brief tour of what is in the Rails framework.
+In this chapter, we took a brief tour of what is in the Rails framework.
 We only scratched the surface though.
 The rails framework is pretty big and it is a really nice option to build web applications.
 Rails shines through its extensibility model as well as through its ease of use.

 We’ve seen how to create migrations to keep our database changes in one place and with the familiar ruby language.
 Migrations are a nice way to be able to replay and move back on database schema changes.

-After the migrations we saw how the models and more importantly ActiveRecord is used in Rails as an ORM.
+After the migrations, we saw how the models and more importantly ActiveRecord is used in Rails as an ORM.
 We’ve seen how to use RSpec to create “unit tests” for our model code.
 We’ve also seen how we can make the model responsible for input validation and how serialization is customized.

-When we were done with our tour of the models we took a look at what the job of a controller is and how we can use it to respond to different output formats.
+When we were done with our tour of the models, we took a look at what the job of a controller is and how we can use it to respond to different output formats.
 How we delegate calls to the models and how the controller decides to render views.
 We also talked about the filters to execute logic before and after a controller action.

 The last topic of discussion were the views, in this topic we’ve seen how the views use the erb templating system to allow you to create templates for different types of markup formats.
 We’ve talked about partial views to keep your html templates DRY and we’ve seen how helpers are used to encapsulate common pieces of logic.

 This was by no means a full discussion of all the features rails has to offer you, but it should serve as a decent introduction/appetizer.
-If you like what you’ve seen I suggest you get one of the rails books Manning has to offer.
+If you like what you’ve seen, I suggest you get one of the rails books Manning has to offer.